 |Before A-bombings - Why were the A-bombs dropped?

-countries.
+In 1939, a full-scale war broke out in Europe and in 1941, a war began between Japan and the United States.
 In August 1942 the United States, fearing that Germany might be developing

 a new type of bomb using atomic energy (the vast energy produced during nuclear